 Laurel tutted, and waved the situation away, grabbing her toasted bagel and a tub of butter from the fridge before sauntering out.

 Zoe and Beth stood impatiently on the doorstep of Dan’s house.
 Zoe had already rung the doorbell, and was thinking of doing it again, when Chris appeared at the door, wearing a white T-shirt and a pair of boxers.
 He yawned, and then looked at them with wide eyes.

-“What are you girls doing here?
-It’s, like, so early!” he said irritably.
+“What are you doing here?
+It’s bare early!” he said irritably.

 Zoe grimaced.
 “Hello to you too.
 Glad to see you dressed for the occasion.”
 She glanced down at his pale legs.
 “Is Dan around?
 He hasn’t responded to our texts.”

 “Who, the freak?
 He’s upstairs.
 In the shower probably,” Chris responded.
 He waited for a few seconds, expecting the girls to leave.
 When they didn’t, he sighed loudly.
 “Would you like to come in and wait for him?” he asked through gritted teeth.